Spomky-Labs/otphp/README.md

 composer require spomky-labs/otphp
 ```

-By default, documentation and test environnement are excluded.
+By default, documentation and test environment are excluded.
 If you want to test the library or get the documentation, please add `--prefer-source` option:

 ```sh